It says in the Bible:

 Neither had I, but Apice is apt in his description and justified in his appreciation.
 This is the B-side of one of Leno’s handful of singles.
 It is a gem.
 It deserved to succeed, but didn’t.
 No further albums followed, and I don’t know what happened to Leno.
 The race is not always to the swift.

 - Track: B-side, “You Know What I Mean”

 - Manufactured in: Australia

 - Year: 1974

-Many of the records featured on Planet Vinyl are for sale on Discogs.
+Many of the records featured on this blog, and hundreds of others, are for sale via Discogs